amitsaha/echorand.me/content/posts/kubernetes-notes.md

 This step is prone to cause interruptions if the policy has not been set correctly.
 Hence, exercise caution.
 In my experience `kube-psp-advisor` really helped here.
 One thing that is worth keeping in mind here is what happens when there are multiple matching policies for a pod.
 The kubernetes [documentation](https://v1-14.docs.kubernetes.io/docs/concepts/policy/pod-security-policy/#policy-order) on this topic has changed between releases, but illustrates another aspect of pod security policy - mutating and non-mutating.
+We have established that each pod *has* to have a pod security policy enabled.
+Now, the pod security policy that matches  a pod doesn't need to specify all the various fields.
+In that scenario, the fields not specified will be attached to the pod with their default values.
+Thus, this is a "mutating" pod security policy.
+However, if the policy specified all fields, this would be attached as is to the pod and hence be a "non-mutating" pod security policy.

 # Writing policy tests